DDNStorage/warp/README.md

 To test [POST Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html) operations use `-post` parameter.

+To add a [checksum](https://docs.aws.amazon.com/AmazonS3/latest/userguide/checking-object-integrity.html) to the uploaded objects, use `--checksum` parameter.
+The following checksums are supported: `CRC32` (composite), `CRC32-FO` (full object), `CRC32C`, `CRC32-FO`, `CRC32C`, `SHA1`, `SHA256` and `CRC64NVME`.
+Adding a checksum will always disable MD5 checksums.

 ## DELETE

 Benchmarking delete operations will attempt to delete as many objects it can within `--duration`.

-By default, `--objects` objects of size `--obj.size` are uploaded beforing doin the actual bench.
+By default, `--objects` objects of size `--obj.size` are uploaded before doing the actual bench.

 The delete operations are done in `--batch` objects per request in `--concurrent` concurrently running requests.

 If there are no more objects left the benchmark will end.

-Using `--list-existing` will list at most `--objects` from the bucket and delete them instead of deleting random objects (set it to 0 to use all objects from the lsiting).
+Using `--list-existing` will list at most `--objects` from the bucket and delete them instead of deleting random objects (set it to 0 to use all objects from the listing).
 Listing is restricted to `--prefix` if it is set and recursive listing can be disabled by setting `--list-flat`.

 The analysis will include the upload stats as `PUT` operations and the `DELETE` operations.